Linagliptin will help to reduce blood sugar (glucose) levels in people with type 2 diabetes. It is often taken alongside other antidiabetic medicines.

 People with diabetes need treatment to control the amount of sugar in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
 Some people can control the sugar in their blood by making changes to the food they eat but, for other people, medicines like linagliptin are given alongside the changes in diet.

 Linagliptin works in part by increasing the amount of insulin produced by your body, which then controls the level of sugar in your blood.
 It also reduces the amount of a substance called glucagon being produced by your pancreas.
 Glucagon causes your liver to produce more sugar; so, by reducing the amount of glucagon in your body, this also helps to reduce the levels of sugar in your blood.

-For more information on how antidiabetic medicines like linagliptin work, see the separate leaflet called Treatments for Type 2 Diabetes.
+For more information on how antidiabetic medicines like linagliptin work, see the separate leaflet called Type 2 Diabetes Treatment.

 Before taking linagliptin tablets

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking linagliptin it is important that your doctor knows: